Unset Document Attributes

 Once an attribute is unset, its behavior is deactivated.

-sectids is unset, Asciidoctor will not generate IDs from section titles at processing time.
+sectids is unset, the AsciiDoc processor will not generate IDs from section titles at processing time.

 Let’s unset the built-in attribute